 Students who applied in their Senior year are permitted to apply again the following year provided they meet the other eligibility criteria.

 Potential applicants should attend an information session in the fall semester and/or contact Henry Dyson to discuss details of the U-M nomination process.

 Please combine each of the above items into a single PDF entitled “LASTNAME_FIRSTNAME_GaitherApplication” and submit the combined PDF to Henry Dyson at email@example.com no later than the first Monday of December by 12 noon:

 1-page essay (double spaced) on why the student would like to become a junior fellow.

 1-2 page resume

 3-page essay selected from a list of provided prompts.
 Topical questions will correspond to the Carnegie Endowment program to which the student is applying.
-(See the Gaither Junior Fellows instruction page for essay topics.)
+Here are the 2018-19 Gaither Fellows Essay Prompts.
 These topics are intended to test skills in analysis, logic, and written expression.
 The prompts change each application cycle.
 The essays should be thought pieces, not research papers.
 Students should submit an essay related to their primary research program interests, although the Carnegie Endowment may, on occasion, select an applicant for a program outside of his/her designated primary interest.

 U-M may nominate up to two students to the Program.
 Finalists will be interviewed by video in February and offers will be made in mid-March.